 As more communications are conducted via mobile and cellular technologies, these technologies have become critical to both industry and private life.
 This course covers how data is processed and transmitted using mobile and wireless devices.
 Sample topics include but are not limited to: an overview of smart phone technologies, embedded operating systems, wireless and mobile specific protocols, mobile identifiers, location based services, Internet of Things, drone technologies and more.

 Mobile technologies are being used in every corporate domain throughout the world.
 From high-tech sensor networks to health-care and even into the homes of consumers with 'smart' IoT devices and appliances.
-This course will look at several mobile technologies and study how they work along with the security concerns of such pervasive technologies.
+This course will look at several mobile and emerging technologies and study how they work along with the security concerns of such pervasive technologies.

 The course will include regular homework and/or programming assignments.
 Unless otherwise specified, assignments are due before the beginning of class on the due date.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.